Montuuh/ResearchProject-QuestManager/index.md

 # Presentation

 # Research Project Description

 # What are quests and which type of quests should we have in our RPG turn-based games

 # Pseudocode of each type of quest (talk with class)

 # Quest System Structure

 # Complete implementation

 # Quest chains?

 # ToDo List

 # Code Style and Conventions

 # Webgraphy

 # Help & Support (delete when delivery, only for me as Markdown)
-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/Montuuh/ResearchProject-QuestManager/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown
 Syntax highlighted code block